-The canary yellow flowers of will attract hummingbirds and butterflies, although this plant is not of significant importance to any particular animal species.
+The canary yellow flowers will attract hummingbirds and butterflies, although this plant is not of significant importance to any particular animal species.

 The spent flowers can be deadheaded to keep the plant looking tidy.
 The dead flower stalks, called scapes, can be pulled once they’ve completely dried.
 In spring, the leaves and stalks of last year can be cleaned up to keep your bed tidy.

-While drought tolerant, watering Stella De Oro Daylily during drought will keep the foliage full and attractive.
+While drought-tolerant, watering Stella De Oro Daylily during drought will keep the foliage full and attractive.
 In periods of low moisture, some foliage may brown out and become unattractive.
 These damaged parts of the plant can be removed once supplemental water has been provided.

 Stella De Oro Daylily should be divided every 3 years in spring or fall to improve flowering and reduce crowding.
 Dig up the clump, remove ½ to ¾ of the mass, and replant the remaining portion.
 Water well after replanting to develop a healthy, deep root system.

-Daylilies are generally pest and disease free, and Stella De Oro Daylily is no exception.
+Daylilies are generally pest and disease-free, and Stella De Oro Daylily is no exception.
 Mites, aphids, and thrips may occur, but these problems are exceedingly rare.
-Slugs and snails may also be problematic at times, but daylilies in general will be happy and healthy as long as they are able to establish and receive adequate sunlight.
+Slugs and snails may also be problematic at times, but daylilies, in general, will be happy and healthy as long as they are able to establish and receive adequate sunlight.